Retzu/taskstack/README.md

 ### Taskmaster
 An assignee who can create new tasks and/or assign them to other members or themself.
 ### Task
-A thing that need to be done.
+A thing that needs to be done.

 These are the rules that Taskstack establishes
 ----------------------------------------------